davekinna/akg/README.md

 This will have created a file in the data directories, alongside the source data that was downloaded, called split_*tablename*.csv.
 It does this for *all files* in the supp_data/<pmid> directories, so delete or move any data that you don't want included at this point, or work in a new separate <top_level> directory if necessary.
 These are now the working data files. data_split.py also will have created a tracking file called (by default) akg_tracking.xlsx, and a log file called data_split.log.

+5. Inspection for suitability and column choice.
-3.1 Use AI to suggest which of the derived dataset files are suitable for subsequent processing:
+Use AI to suggest which of the derived dataset files are suitable for subsequent processing:
 ```
 python akg\genai_check.py -i <top_level>
 ```
 This needs to be run after data_split.py has been run.
 It looks for the derived dataset file names (with name split_*) and updates the value in column 'suitable' of the tracking file with TRUE if it judges the given file to be of further use, and puts its reasoning (whatever the outcome) in column 'suitablereason'.
+You will need a Google Gemini API key for this, in file .env in the python source directory.

-If you judge that the AI check has been giving a good selection, use the -e argument to set the values in the 'excl' column to the same as those in the AI choice (see step 4 below):
+If you judge that the AI check has been giving a good selection, you can use the -e argument to set the values in the 'excl' column to the same as those in the AI choice (see step 4 below):
 ```
 python akg\genai_check.py -e -i <top_level>
 ```
+genai_check.py also suggests which of the column names in the file are suitable for LFC, pvalue and gene name, and the number of lines to skip before you get to the column headers.
+Check these and modify if necessary.

-3. checking each supplementary data file for relevant expression info and generating derived data set files, one for each table of data
+6. Generate derived data set files, one for each table of data
 ```
 python akg\data_convert.py -i <top_level>
 ```
+These will have skipped the lines at the top of the file as instructed, and the essential data column names will be nominated if not already chosen.

 The derived dataset files are named expdata_<filename>.csv, where <filename> is the data file that it came from.
 These are in the same directory as the datafile itself.

-4. Inspection and manual exclusion of data. data_convert.py will create an excel spreadsheet 'tracking' file (by default named 'akg_tracking.xlsx'), with one line per downloaded supplementary data file, and then one line per derived dataset file.
-The derived dataset file lines include the name of the data file they were generated from.

-Inspect the tracking file for dataset lines where the 'log fold change' column has been incorrectly identified and exclude them from subsequent processing.
-You can do this by setting the 'excl' column to TRUE (save and close the spreadsheet before moving to the next step).
-In this case, for reporting and tracking integrity it is also useful to set the 'manual' column to TRUE and put some explanatory text in the 'manualreason' column of the spreadsheet which is there for this purpose.

 The code that matches the log fold change column is a simple text match as follows: